Medical Advice & Guidance for Competitors

 By entering one of our events we presume that you already have a good level of fitness and experience and that your current medical state and history are all in good order.
-We recommend that all competitors visit their GP in the weeks prior to the event and complete a general health check, for the sake of a 30 minute appointment it will give you reassurance and it will also inform your GP of the activities you participate in, thereby allowing them to keep more accurate records.
-If your past medical history includes blood pressure, cardiovascular, cardiopulmonary or any other serious health problems YOU MUST visit your GP in advance to inform him of the challenge.
+We recommend that, where possible, all competitors visit their GP in the weeks prior to the event and complete a general health check, for the sake of a 30 minute appointment it will give you reassurance and it will also inform your GP of the activities you participate in, thereby allowing them to keep more accurate records.
+If your past medical history includes blood pressure, cardiovascular, cardiopulmonary or any other serious health problems YOU MUST visit/inform your GP in advance of the challenge.

 If you are taking any form of medication YOU MUST visit/inform your GP in advance and check that there are no potential side-effects which may lead to problems during the event.

 All our events are physically challenging and should not be undertaken without significant thought, planning and preparation.
 It’s unlikely that you will be able to complete the event if you are starting with illness or injury, so if you should develop any kind of injury or illness in the weeks preceding the event, don’t take the risk.

 Anyone who has been on a flight of greater than 3 hours within the last 24 hours should notify the event organiser so that the medics can monitor them throughout the event.